 Studies show those who receive counselling show improvement in emotional adjustment and overall quality of life, for both the person diagnosed and their support people (Boulton et al. 2001).
 People often find it a relief to be able to speak to ‘a stranger’ about their fears and feelings, not wanting to burden their family and friends.
 A skilled counsellor can help clients understand their emotional responses, analyse their fears, explore new ways of interacting with their support people and ‘normalise’ their feelings and responses.
 Through this exploration, clients are sometimes able to regain a sense of control over their lives.
 Carers often feel relief at discussing their own feelings and fears with someone who will not judge them, with whom they don’t have to play ‘the strong one’, while inside feeling fragile and helpless.

 The Cancer Care Centre offers counselling to members.
-Why not come in for a session (the first one is free) and give yourself an opportunity to benefit from this service.
+Why not come in for a session and give yourself an opportunity to benefit from this service.

 Reference: Boulton M et al. 2001, ‘Dividing the desolation’: Clients views on the benefits of a cancer counselling service’, Psycho-Oncology, vol. 10, pp. 124-136.

 The comments are closed.